BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 Installation
 ------------

-Scenic requires **Python 3.8** or newer.
+Scenic requires **Python 3.7** or newer.
 You can install Scenic from PyPI by simply running:

 .. code-block:: console

 	$ pip install scenic

-Alternatively, if you want to run some of our example scenarios or modify Scenic, you can download or clone the `Scenic repository <https://github.com/BerkeleyLearnVerify/Scenic>`_.
+Alternatively, if you want to run some of our example scenarios, modify Scenic, or make use of features that have not yet been released on PyPI, you can download or clone the `Scenic repository <https://github.com/BerkeleyLearnVerify/Scenic>`_.
 Install `Poetry <https://python-poetry.org/>`_, optionally activate the `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ in which you would like to run Scenic, and then run:

 .. code-block:: console